 Development of intermediate skills in stretch and strength for dance.
-Includes proper biomechanical function and care of the body, dance theory and technique.
-More complex material is introduced and greater movement articulation is expected.
+Includes proper biomechanical function and care of the body, dance theory, and technique.
+Also includes an introduction to more complex material and greater movement articulation is expected.
 May be taken four times for a maximum of four credit hours.
 (Same as FSS 167.)